 Credit Card Debt Consolidation

 If you have a large amount of credit card debt, it may be easier to consolidate it into one payment.
 There are a few ways to do this.
 You can use a credit card that offers a balance transfer feature, you can apply for a personal loan, or you can get a home equity loan.

 - Balance transfers can help you pay off your credit card without any interest.
 This will likely only be for the first few months to a year though, so you need to prioritize your payments.
 You might have to pay a balance transfer fee to do this.

-- Personal loans can help you get slightly better interest rates than your credit card has.
+- Personal loans for credit card debt can help you get slightly better interest rates than your credit card has.
 This option may also require a fee.

 - Home equity loans involve borrowing money against the equity in your home.
 Your house is used as collateral, so the interest rate is generally pretty low.
 You will have to pay closing costs for this, and if you miss a payment, the lender could foreclose your home.

-Keeping Your Accounts Open After You Pay Them Off
+Keeping Your Accounts Open After You Pay Off Credit Card Debt

 Keeping your credit card account open will help you benefit from a longer average credit history.
 It will also give you a bigger total available amount of credit on your report.
 This will bode well for your credit if lenders can see your credit history and the amount you are utilizing.
 Your credit utilization makes up 30% of your credit score.